suyash-rgb/Postal-Probe/README.md

 **cURL:** `http://localhost:8080/pincode-api/office-type/{officeName}` <br>
 **Description:** <br>
     - Searches for the office type by the provided office name. <br>
-    - Returns an error message "No office type found for the specified office name" with a 404 status if no matching record is found. <br>
+    - Returns an error message `No office type found for the specified office name` with a 404 status if no matching record is found. <br>
     - Returns the office type as a string if a record matches the office name.<br><br>

 7. **Suggest Office Name Matches**